 Selling the Products

 Once the products and sources have been selected, it's time to tell the world about it, get products into customer hands, get paid, and provide excellent service after the sale.
+This will involve a marketing and logistics plan including:

 Business Basics First